DestinyObs/Ops-Doc/README.md

 ### 3. Logging and Port Management

-Logging is handled by a simple function that appends log entries to the log file:
+Logging is streamlined with a function that appends entries to the log file:

 ```bash
 function log() {